Hong Kong with kids – fun places to goHong Kong is like a second home to us.

 We spent a year living there before we were married and I still have family in the New Territories.
 So going to Hong Kong isn’t quite the same experience for us as the other places we have travelled to.
 It’s much more like going home.

-So this post isn’t really about the major tourist hotspots like Disneyland/ Victoria Peak/ Ocean Park – instead, it’s about the places that we went to regularly over our 4 months there, that we loved.
+So this post isn’t really about the most popular Hong Kong kid friendly places like Disneyland/ Victoria Peak/ Ocean Park – instead, it’s about kid friendly places in Hong Kong that we went to regularly over our 4 months there.

 Cheung Chau is a little island a ferry ride away from Hong Kong.
 You have to catch the ferry from Hong Kong island and you can get either the fast or slow boat over.
 What do I love about this place?
 Well, it feels different to HK.
 It is more relaxed, more chilled out and there are no vehicles on the island – hoorah!
 There are a ton of bikes though so watch out.